DurveshPatil08/calendar-planner/README.md

 # Usage

-Users can sign up or log in to access their calendar.
+1] Users can sign up or log in to access their calendars.

-Click on dates to add events or view existing ones.
+2] Click on dates to add events or view existing ones.

-Use navigation buttons to switch between months.
+3] Use navigation buttons to switch between months.